lucylow/Microaggression_bingo/README.md

   ![John](https://github.com/lucylow/Microaggression_bingo/blob/master/screenshots/FB%20Continue%20as%20John.png)

   Image.
-Screenshot of the Facebook's "Continue as {Name} Button". **The {Name} used is surprisingly John!
-Facebook profile image of a white male and a child.** One can deduce he has *"loving husband, father"* on his Twitter bio...
+Screenshot of the Facebook's "Continue as {Name} Button". **The {Name} used is *surprisingly* John!
+Facebook profile image of a white male and a child.** One can deduce he has *"loving husband, father"* on his Twitter bio.
 This is bad because it further reinforces the patriarchy.
 [Refer to social justice motivation definition above.](#social_justice_motivation-)

 ---